 What is naldemedine?

-Naldemedine is used in people who have been taking opioid pain medicine for at least 4 weeks, to treat chronic pain that is not caused by cancer.
+Naldemedine is for use in adults who use opioid pain medicine to treat chronic pain that is not caused by active cancer.

 Naldemedine may also be used for purposes not listed in this medication guide.

 You should not use naldemedine if you have a blockage in your stomach or intestines.

 Stop using naldemedine and call your doctor at once if you have severe stomach pain that does not go away (this can lead to serious medical problems).

 You should not use naldemedine if you are allergic to it, or if you have:

 Tell your doctor if you have ever had: